The Oakland Raiders are on the verge of acquiring former Cincinnati Bengals quarterback Carson Palmer in a deal before the trade deadline.

 Palmer took the Bengals to the playoffs twice in his entire career, and never won a playoff game.
 Though he is regarded as a true talent, and is very mild-mannered, it's somewhat unsafe to assume the Raiders are going to continue to win this season with a new quarterback with a limited track record for success.
-It's possible that Palmer may not be an upgrade over Campbell, as the two have had rather similar statistics in recent seasons.

 It will be interesting to see if it pays off.